iodigital-com/io-technology/data/blog/how-to-build-accessible-main-navigation.md

    another element.
 The visual representation is the arrow icon (`<svg>`) in this scenario, since it's only visual I hide it for AT through `aria-hidden="true"`.
 3. The element expanding through interaction with the button is referenced by the `aria-controls` attribute.
-4. This is the first time JavaScript comes into play, to toggle the right `aria-expanded` value and to move the focus to the first actionable element within the referenced element.
+4. Now is the first time JavaScript comes into play: I use it to toggle the right `aria-expanded` value and to move the focus to the first actionable element within the referenced element.
 5. Closing the referenced element must be done via the `ESC` key, which is the industry standard.

-> AT info: The SR will now announce *"Products, collapsed, button"* on focusing the initial state of the button.
+> AT info: The SR will now announce _"Products, collapsed, button"_ on focusing the initial state of the button.
 When
-> you click the button, it will announce *"Products, expanded, button"*
+> you click the button, it will announce _"Products, expanded, button"_ and move the focus dynamically to the referenced
+> content.

 ```HTML
   <nav>